Heydar Aliyev: Fall and re-invention

 After his forced retirement in 1987, Aliyev remained in Moscow until 1990.
 He suffered a heart attack during this time.
 Aliyev publicly opposed the January 1990 Soviet military crackdown in Baku, which had followed the continuing conflict regarding Nagorno-Karabakh.

 Almost immediately after this public appearance, Aliyev left Moscow for his native Nakhchivan.
 There, Aliyev reinvented himself as a moderate nationalist.
 He was elected the Supreme Soviet of Azerbaijan SSR in Baku in October 1990.
 Under the pressure and criticism from groups connected to his nemesis, the leader of Soviet Azerbaijan Ayaz Mutallibov, Aliyev again returned to Nakhchivan, where he was elected Chairman of the Supreme Soviet of Nakhchivan in 1991.
 He resigned that same year from the Communist Party of the Soviet Union.

 By December 1991, when the Soviet Union dissolved and Azerbaijan formally became an independent state, Aliyev independently governed Nakhchivan in spite of Mutallibov's presidency.
 Early 1992 saw increased violence in the First Nagorno-Karabakh War following the fall of Shusha, the last Azerbaijani-populated town in Nagorno-Karabakh.
 These events resulted in Mutallibov's resignation and the subsequent rise to power of the Azerbaijan Popular Front led by Abulfaz Elchibey.
+Elchibey was elected as president in Azerbaijan's first free and fair elections in 1992.

 During Elchibey's one year in power, Aliyev continued to govern Nakhchivan without any deference to the official government in Baku.
 The attempt by the Popular Front's Minister of Interior Isgandar Hamidov to forcibly overthrow Aliyev in Nakhchivan was thwarted by local militia at the regional airport.
 During the same period, Aliyev independently negotiated a cease-fire agreement in Nakhchivan with the then-President of Armenia, Levon Ter-Petrosyan.

 Aliyev was elected as the leader of New Azerbaijan Party at its constituent congress organized in Nakhchivan on 21 November 1992.

-In May–June 1993, when a crisis in the government led the country to the brink of civil war and loss of independence, the people of Azerbaijan demanded to bring Aliyev to power.
-The leaders of Azerbaijan were obliged to officially invite Aliyev to Baku.
-On 24 June 1993, amidst the advancement of insurgent forces under Surat Huseynov's control towards Baku, Elchibey fled from the city to his native village of Keleki in Nakhchivan.
-Earlier, on 15 June 1993, Aliyev had been elected Chairman of the National Assembly of Azerbaijan, and after Elchibey's flight, he also assumed temporary presidential powers.
-In August 1993, Elchibey was stripped of his presidency by a nationwide referendum, and in October 1993, Aliyev was elected President of Azerbaijan.
-In May 1994, Aliyev agreed to ceasefire agreement to end the hostilities in Nagorno-Karabakh, which largely held until the Second Nagorno-Karabakh War in 2020.
+1993 Azerbaijani coup

+In 1993, Elchibey was ousted from power in a Russia-backed military coup led by Surat Huseynov, a military commander that Elchibey had fired.
+Aliyev was installed as President, and Aliyev in turn appointed Huseynov as prime minister.
+According to historian Audrey Altsadt and Thomas de Waal, Aliyev did not appear to have a direct role in the coup.
+In August 1993, Elchibey was stripped of his presidency by a nationwide referendum.

+Aliyev disbanded 33 battalions loyal to Elchibey's Popular Front party.
+Amid this turmoil, Azerbaijan lost enormous swaths of territory to Armenia in the Nagorno-Karabakh conflict and had effectively lost the First Nagorno-Karabakh War.